CumulusNetworks/docs/content/cumulus-linux-57/Layer-1-and-Switch-Ports/DHCP/DHCP-Servers.md

 To set the DNS server IP address and domain name globally, use the `nv set service dhcp-server <vrf> domain-name-server <address>` and `nv set service dhcp-server <vrf> domain-name <domain>` commands.

+To set the interface name instead of the static IP address and MAC address, run the `nv set service dhcp-server <vrf> static <server> ifname` command.

 {{< /tab >}}
 {{< tab "IPv6 ">}}